Current Salaries for Nannies, Housekeepers, Mother's Helps/Junior Nannies and Maternity Nurses

 Babysitters - (please see previous page)

-The National Living Wage (also known as the National Minimum Wage) applies from 1st April 2019 for 25 year olds and above £8.21 gross per hour.
-The London Living Wage is £10.55 gross per hour and the UK Living Wage is £9 gross per hour.
+The National Living Wage is voluntary.
+The London Living Wage is £10.75 gross per hour and the UK Living Wage is £9.30 gross per hour.

-£4.35 Gross per hour – main rate for workers from school leaving until 17 years
+£4.55 Gross per hour – main rate for workers aged under 18

 When you employ a nanny you will need to automatically enroll the nanny into a pension scheme if they meet qualifying conditions